apollographql/specs/core/v1.0/core-v1.0.md

 This document introduces a set of conventions for linking and namespacing within GraphQL schemas.
 Core schemas are not a new kind of document and do not introduce any new syntax—they are just GraphQL schemas which can be interpreted according to the conventions outlined in this doc.

+Core schemas solve three main problems:

+1. **[Imports](#@link).** The {@link} directive points to definitions.
+A compiler can insert these if they are not present, producing a [fully valid core schema](#fully-valid-core-schemas).
+3. **[Foreign definitions](#sec-Name-Conventions).** Core schemas can namespace external definitions and type references which are helpful in describing the schema, but are not part of the schema's API.
+Such definitions may include information about how to [serve](/link/v1.0#Purpose.EXECUTION) and [secure](/link/v1.0#Purpose.SECURITY) the schema.
+2. **[Attribution](#sec-Attribution).** [Fully valid core schemas](#fully-valid-core-schemas) contain all definitions they reference, as GraphQL requires. {@link}s in such documents serve to *attribute* all definitions and references in the document, associating each one with the URL it came from.

+# The Global Graph

+The global graph is simply the set of all GraphQL schemas in the world, each identified with a URL.

+GraphQL provides no way to link between schemas.
+This means that absent {@link}, the global graph is certainly global, but it a *graph* only in the formal sense that any collection of disconnected points is, technically, a graph.

+Core schemas introduce the {@link} directive to fill this gap. {@link} not only allows you to import definitions and types into your document, it retains the knowledge of where those definitions and types came from, creating a linking structure which can span all the schemas in the globe.

-# Global Graph References
+## Global Graph References

 Within a core schema document, every top-level definition and reference (for example, every named type and directive) has a position in the global graph.
 This position is captured by a *global graph reference*.
+You can think of them as URLs without losing much precision (although local references [technically aren't](#note-36269)).

 A global graph reference (or *gref*) is a (*[link url](#@link.url)*, *element*) pair.

 The URL may be {null}, to represent local definitions within a schema that is not bound to a URL.
-Otherwise it must be a [valid link url in canonical form](#@link.url).
+Otherwise it must be a [a normalized link url](#@link.url).

 The *element* may be:
 - Directive({name}) — a directive
 - Type({name}) — a named type of any kind
 - Schema({name}?) — a further link to yet another schema. {name} may be {null} to indicate the schema itself.

 Implementations may represent these internally in a variety of ways.
-They also have a canonical string form, which is used in [{Import}](#Import)
+They also have a canonical string form, which is used in {Import}.

 - Directive({name}) is represented with "@{name}"
 - Type({name}) is simply represented with "{name}"
-- Schema({name}) is represented with "{name}::"
+- Schema({name}) is represented with "{name}::" (note that {Import} does not currently allow you to import an entire schema from another schema, only individual elements)

 Types and directives are separated in this way because that's how GraphQL does it—you can have a `User` type and a `@User` directive in the same schema (though GraphQL naming conventions would suggest againt it).

 ## URL representation

 Since [link urls](#Url) explicitly cannot have fragments, we can represent global graph references as a URL with a fragment.
 For example, a reference to {@link} from the schema `https://specs.apollo.dev/link/v1.0` can be rendered as `https://specs.apollo.dev/link/v1.0#@link`.
 A reference to the same spec's {Import} scalar can be rendered as `https://specs.apollo.dev/link/v1.0#Import`.

+Local references—where the schema is {null}—are rendered as hrefs containing only a fragment, e.g. `#SomeType` and `#@someDirective`.

+Note: Technically, `#SomeType` is not a valid URL, but rather an href.
+Perhaps this section should be titled "href representation", but that seemed unlikely to improve the overall readability of this document.

 This is particularly convenient for providing links to documentation.
 We'll use this form in examples throughout this document.